When and where do classes meet?

 - LEVEL 1 –Also called Beginner, Belly Dance Fundamentals, Belly Dance 101 and Belly Dance Essentials.
 True beginner, no previous belly dance experience or anyone new to our studio

 - LEVEL 2 – Also called HardCore!
-Have taken some belly dance, Competency in basic techniques (mayas, camels, shimmies, figure 8’s, & traveling moves).
+Have taken some belly dance, Competency in basic techniques (mayas, undulations, shimmies, figure 8’s, & traveling moves).
 High beginner to Intermediate.

 - MIX LEVEL- Open to all levels

 What is Mixed Level?
 (This description applies to mixed level choreography courses)